Seeing Things (True Detective): 1995

-Cohle and Hart visit the church, Friends of Christ Revival, which has been destroyed in a fire.
-As they inspect the dilapidated church, they find a drawing of a woman bound with antlers, which was in a similar position to Lange.
+Marty and Rust find Dora's old church, but the building has been destroyed in a fire.
+As they inspect it, they find a drawing on a wall of a woman with an antler crown, staged in a similar position to Dora's body.

 Production

 Development

-In January 2014, the episode's title was revealed as "Seeing Things" and it was announced that series creator Nic Pizzolatto had written the episode while executive producer Cary Joji Fukunaga had directed it.
-This was Pizzolatto's second writing credit, and Fukunaga's second directing credit.
+In January 2014, the episode's title was revealed as "Seeing Things" and it was announced that series creator Nic Pizzolatto had written the episode and executive producer Cary Joji Fukunaga had directed it.
+This was Pizzolatto's second writing credit and Fukunaga's second directing credit.

 Reception

 Viewers

 The episode was watched by 1.67 million viewers, earning a 0.7 in the 18-49 rating demographics on the Nielson ratings scale.
 This means that 0.7 percent of all households with televisions watched the episode.
 This was a 29% decrease from the previous episode, which was watched by 2.33 million viewers with a 1.0 in the 18-49 demographics.